seanbreckenridge/browserexport/README.md

 Options:
   -b, --browser [chrome|firefox|safari|brave|waterfox|chromium|vivaldi|palemoon]
-                                  Provide browser to backup, or specify directly with --path  [required] -p, --profile TEXT              Use to pick the correct profile to back up.
-If unspecified, will assume a single profile  [default: *] --path PATH                     Specify a direct path to a database to back up -t, --to PATH                   Directory to store backup to  [required] --help                          Show this message and exit.  [default: False]
+                                  Browser name to backup history for --form-history [firefox]        Browser name to backup form (input field) history for -p, --profile TEXT              Use to pick the correct profile to back up.
+If unspecified, will assume a single profile  [default: *] --path FILE                     Specify a direct path to a database to back up -t, --to DIRECTORY              Directory to store backup to  [required] --help                          Show this message and exit.  [default: False]
 ```

+Must specify one of `--browser`, `--form-history` or `--path`

 Since browsers in typically remove old history over time, I'd recommend backing up your history periodically, like: